A Fairer Stockton-on-Tees

 - tackling fundamental issues across the Borough as a whole

-- focus on reducing the inequalities faced by disadvantaged communities
+- reducing the inequalities faced by disadvantaged communities

-- review the Council's role as a major employer, commissioner and purchaser
+- reviewing the impact of the Council as a major employer, commissioner and purchaser